angusryer/angusryer/README.md

 - CI via GitHub Actions
 - Jest for units & Cypress for E2E
 - React Native for the mobile side

+## The Enabled Company Inc. (2017)

+Two friends and I started and maintained an e-commerce company called The Enabled Company Inc. It was in the menstrual product space and it reached about 60k per year in revenue.
+Managing its finances and operations, I learned the ins and outs of running a business.
+Together, my partners and I designed and sourced raw materials for 13 physical products which we sold primarily on Amazon.ca.
+We registered trademarks, engaged with local and global suppliers, manufacturers, and other agencies to successfully coordinate the production and delivery of our product to a whole bunch of happy customers!
+Our best-selling product had 250 reviews with an average of 4.6 stars.

+Wanna know what killed the company?

+Lack of capital.
+We didn't have enough to purchase and keep sufficient quantities of our product on hand for weathering major economic storms.
+One hit us and we lost significant-enough traction for other sellers to move in and out-compete.
+Amazon is a wild-west, and it's also a great business-learning experience.

 ### Other Technological Experience
 - Vue, Ionic